ondy-dev/Planet-Aqua/README.md

 - **US Role in Global Ocean Plastic Waste** (2022): Documents US's 130kg/person consumption - highest globally
 - **North Pacific Garbage Patch Cleanup Study** (2025): Proves that 80% cleanup can bring pollution to safe levels for marine life
 - **Plastic Waste Behavior Meta-Analysis** (2022): Shows that information alone isn't enough - need incentives and infrastructure

-All actions in the game are based on real-world research:

 - **Extended Producer Responsibility**: Based on successful EPR programs that shift costs to manufacturers
 - **Single-Use Plastic Bans**: Proven to reduce plastic waste by up to 40% in some regions